 Joyent holds the following:

-Joyent infrastructure is housed within carrier-grade Tier 4 data centers.
+Joyent infrastructure is housed within top tier data centers including Equinix and SwitchNap .
 These data centers are secured with a variety of physical controls to prevent unauthorized access.

-Each of the services within the Joyent cloud is architected to be secure and to restrict unauthorized access or usage.
+Each of our services within the Joyent cloud are architected to be secure, and prevent unauthorized access or usage.

 Joyent strongly recommends that users encrypt their personal or business data within the Joyent cloud, both in production and in backup / storage environments.
-While data encryption is NOT a default offering in the Joyent Cloud, the Joyent team can recommend a variety of appropriate encryption options that users can implement within their own Joyent Cloud environment.
+While data encryption is NOT a default offering in the Joyent Cloud, the Joyent team can recommend a variety of appropriate encryption options that users can implement on top of the Joyent cloud infrastructure

 In accordance with the Statement on Standards for Attestation Engagements No. 16 (SSAE 16), Joyent has completed a SOC 1 Type 1 report.
 This audit attests that Joyent’s control objectives are effectively designed and that the individual controls defined to safeguard customer data are operating effectively.
 Our commitment to the SOC 1 report is ongoing and we plan to continue our process of periodic audits.